pagi-org/spec/pagi.md

 * Edges
     * *none*
 * Semantic Description
-    * Describes a node-type that is associated with a contiguous sequence of characters within the source document.
+    * Describes a nodeType that is associated with a contiguous sequence of characters within the source document.
     * Will have a nonnegative integer-valued property named "start" that refers to the character offset of the beginning of the referenced character